If you want to go bush this weekend, there are heaps of places you can go.

 For black sand

 Journey down south to Karioitahi Beach; this wild west coast gem is worth the drive.
-On your way there or back, make sure you check out the Manukau Heads Lighthouse.
+On your way there or back, make sure you check out the Manukau Heads Lighthouse and the Āwhitu Regional Park, located on the inner Manukau harbour, where you can finish the day with a cool, relaxing swim at Kauritūtahi Beach.

 For a coastal walk

-Take in the spectacular views across the Waitemata Harbour towards the city centre along Te Atatū Peninsula walkway.
-The walkway is an easy 4km stroll that gives you plenty of opportunities to spot native birds like dotterel, pūkeko and tōrea (oystercatchers) along the way.
+Take in the spectacular views across the Waitemata Harbour towards the city centre along Te Atatū Peninsula Harbourside walkway.
+The walkway is an easy 3km stroll that gives you plenty of opportunities to spot native birds like dotterel, pūkeko and tōrea (oystercatchers) along the way.

 Make sure to take care around wildlife, including leopard seals.
 Find out more